St. James Anglican Church (Newport Beach)

-St. James Anglican Church is a parish church in Costa Mesa, California in the Diocese of Western Anglicans of the Anglican Church in North America.
+St. James Anglican Church is a parish church in Huntington Beach, California in the Diocese of Western Anglicans of the Anglican Church in North America.
 Since 2004, the church has received national attention over its legal case against the Episcopal Church, of which it was formerly a part, after withdrawing from it and joining another Anglican province.

 History

 Episcopalian origins

 St. James Episcopal Church was formed when the first Episcopal services were held in the Newport Harbor area, shortly after World War I. In 1941, the church was founded as a diocesan mission and in 1946 it was officially received as an Episcopal parish.
 Over the next three decades, the church grew and operated as an average Episcopal church.
 However, in 1974, the first charismatic Faith Alive service was held at St. James which was part of what is now known as the Convergence Movement.
 This eventually led to the three-pronged Sunday worship model, consisting of Rite I (traditional worship), Rite II (contemporary worship), and Charismatic, which continues to uniquely characterize St. James today.

 Starting with the leadership of Fr.
 David Anderson in the 1990s, the church began to play an important role in the conservative wing of the Episcopal Church.
 In 1996, new administration, fellowship and education facilities were completed and in 2001, a new sanctuary was completed.
 In 2002, Anderson retired and currently serves as Rector Emeritus.
 He was succeeded by Rev. Praveen Bunyan in 2003.